selvataas/LettuceDetect/README.md

 # Predictions: [{'start': 31, 'end': 71, 'confidence': 0.9944414496421814, 'text': ' The population of France is 69 million.'}]
 ```

-## Details
+## Performance

+**Example level results**

 We evaluate our model on the test set of the [RAGTruth](https://aclanthology.org/2024.acl-long.585/) dataset.
-We evaluate both example-level (can we detect that a given answer contains hallucinations) and span-level (can we detect which parts of the answer are hallucinated).
+Our large model, **lettucedetect-large-v1**, achieves an overall F1 score of 79.22%, outperforming prompt-based methods like GPT-4 (63.4%) and encoder-based models like [Luna](https://aclanthology.org/2025.coling-industry.34.pdf) (65.4%).
+It also surpasses fine-tuned LLAMA-2-13B (78.7%) (presented in [RAGTruth](https://aclanthology.org/2024.acl-long.585/)) and is competitive with the SOTA fine-tuned LLAMA-3-8B (83.9%) (presented in the [RAG-HAT paper](https://aclanthology.org/2024.emnlp-industry.113.pdf)).
+Overall, **lettucedetect-large-v1** and **lettucedect-base-v1** are very performant models, while being very effective in inference settings.

 The results on the example-level can be seen in the table below.